 After trying all the solutions listed above, hope you can fix the iPhone iPad slow Wi-Fi problem, if you can’t, go to the nearest App store and ask for help.

-You know, many functions of iDevice are dependent on the Internet, it is really frustrating if your iPhone iPad is unable to join network.
+You know, many functions of iDevice are dependent on the Internet, it is really frustrating if your iPhone iPad is unable to join the network.
 This almost makes your iDevice a brick.
-If you are stuck on the same problem after iOS 10 upgrade, here we collect you some potential solutions, you can try them one by one to fix it.
+If you are stuck on the same problem after the iOS update, here we collect you some potential solutions, you can try them one by one to fix it.